locka99/cpp-to-rust-book/features_of_rust/strings.md

 In C, functions such as `strlen()`, `strcpy()`, `strdup()` etc. allow strings to be manipulated but they work by using the zero byte to figure out the length of things.
 So `strlen()` the number of bytes that were encountered before a `\0` was found.
 Sicne these functions run until they find a terminating character it is very easy to accidentally for them to overrun a buffer.

 In C++ the `std::string` class wraps a char pointer and provides safe methods for modifying the string in a safe manner.
 It is a vast improvement over C but it is still not a primitive - it is a class defined in a header that is compiled and linked to the executable just like every other class.

-In addition, a `std::string` may or may not use heap to store the string which can have repercussions for memory usage and fragmentation.
+In addition, a `std::string` will usually use heap to store the string's data which can have repercussions for memory usage and fragmentation.
+There is usually a hidden cost to assigning one string to another because memory must be allocated to receive a copy of the string, even if the string itself is not modified during the assignment.

 ### Unicode support